csulbying/2018Spring/01-setup/setup.md

 ### 1.1 Node.js

-Node.js is a JavaScript runtime platform that is used to JavaScript applications.
+Node.js is a JavaScript runtime platform that is used to run JavaScript applications.
 The Youtube video [Node.js Tutorial For Absolute Beginners](https://youtu.be/U8XF6AFGqlc) gives a brief introduction to Node.js.

 Go to [https://nodejs.org](https://nodejs.org) to download and install the latest (current) Node.js.